A beginner's guide to starting RC Drifting (Ver. 2026)

 Your ESC is like the ECU on your car.
 It controls the motor functions forward and reverse as well as power output to the motor.
 There are brushed, brushless and sensored brushless ESCs that will need to have the correct motor matched with it.
 I will get into motors in a second but for RC drifting we are typically using Sensored Brushless ESCs.

 On the lower end ESCs you may have some tunable settings such as braking force and punch which will give you some more power as soon as you hit the throttle but your higher end Sensored Brushless ESCs will have more settings like Timing, Boost and Turbo just like a real car that will give you even more tunable power to use that you can dial in where and when you want it as well as many other adjustable features that will help you set your car up exactly how you want it.
-ESCs can be tuned through program cards but some can be adjusted through WiFi or Bluetooth modules that connect to apps on your phone.
+ESCs can be tuned through program cards or through a PC but some can be adjusted through WiFi or Bluetooth modules that connect to apps on your phone.

 The Acuvance and Sanwa stuff can even be tuned directly on your remote as well as display live telemetry data such as RPMs, temperatures (ESC and/or motor) and battery voltage right on your screen.
 They can get really advanced and convenient to tune depending on what you decide to get.